avavilau/query-test-task/README.md

-The task is to implement a single method `QueryCalcImpl implements QueryCalc.select`
+The task is to implement a single method `org.query.calc.QueryCalcImpl.select`